zumasys/docs/site/docs/jbase/administration/spooler/sp-purgeq/README.md

 FORM-QUEUE PRINT JOB LIST (OR * FOR ALL):
 ```

 This command will delete the print job or jobs irrespective of status.
-If all jobs are requested the jspprint despool will also be stopped.
+If all jobs are requested the jspprint despool process will also be stopped.

-> ### Note:
+> ### Note
 >
 > This command can only be run by root (UNIX), or an Administrator (Windows).

 Back to [Spooler.](./../jbase-spooler)